Blinken heads to China this weekend on mission to salvage sinking ties and keep communications open

 “We’ve been executing on that approach quietly, carefully, but in our judgment, with results,” Blinken said.
 “We’ve engaged governments that are considering hosting PRC bases at high levels.
 We have exchanged information with them.
 Our experts assess that our diplomatic efforts slowed down this effort by the PRC.”

-After his meetings in Beijing, Blinken will travel to London to attend a Ukraine reconstruction conference next on June 21 the State Department said.
+After his meetings in Beijing, Blinken will travel to London to attend a Ukraine reconstruction conference on June 21, the State Department said.